-- Know where the transfer switch for the generator is located so you can isolate electricity from the rest of the power grid and prevent electrical shocks.
+- Know where the transfer switch for the generator is located so you can isolate electricity from the rest of the power grid and help prevent electrical shocks.

-- To help prevent leaks during a hurricane or other inclement weather, ensure the entire RV, including the roof, is maintained throughout the year according to manufacturer guidelines.
+- To help avoid leaks during a hurricane or other inclement weather, ensure the entire RV, including the roof, is maintained throughout the year according to manufacturer guidelines.
 In case of a category 1 or 2 hurricane, a tarp made specifically for your RV may be a good cover to help prevent leaks.

 - Also bring in the water and electrical cords so they do not get damaged.